Raito777/-libRational-/readme.md

 ## How to install
 #### Dependecies

 > Nothing exept Doxygen for this project (if you want the documentation).
+Googletest is directly included in this project.

 #### Install with cmake (Linux / Mac)